UNLOC/whiteboard/source/index.md

 ## Access Key By Secret Token

-A key that has been created with a `secretToken` can be used on any mobile phone that has the UNLOC app installed.
+A key that has been created with a `secretToken` can be used on any mobile phone that has the Unloc PRO app installed.
 To use the key, craft a URL with the following format:

-`ai.unloc.unloc://use-key?t=<secretToken>&r=<return_uri>&n=<partner name>`
+`ai.unloc.pro://use-key?t=<secretToken>&r=<return_uri>&n=<partner name>`

-Tapping the URL will bring up the UNLOC app and make the key available for use.
-Dismissing key screen in the UNLOC app will bring the user back to the originating app.
+Tapping the URL will bring up the Unloc PRO app and make the key available for use.
+Dismissing key screen in the Unloc PRO app will bring the user back to the originating app.

 The URL has the following query parameters:

 Parameter | Meaning
 ------ | ------
-t | The secretToken used to create the key r | The return URI that the UNLOC app will open when the key screen is dismissed n | The name of the partner (will be displayed in the UNLOC app)
+t | The secretToken used to create the key r | The return URI that the Unloc app will open when the key screen is dismissed n | The display name of the partner (will be displayed to the l in the Unloc app)

 ## Revoke a Key